-Students in the College of Education (COE) Institute for Teacher Education (ITE) and Department of Kinesiology and Rehabilitation Science (KRS) recently teamed up with students from UH Mānoa Nursing in a simulated interprofessional educational (IPE) experience to collaborate on a student athlete’s “return to learn” plan.
+Students in the College of Education (COE) School of Teacher Education (STE) and Department of Kinesiology and Rehabilitation Science (KRS) recently teamed up with students from UH Mānoa Nursing in a simulated interprofessional educational (IPE) experience to collaborate on a student athlete’s “return to learn” plan.

 The goal of this Sports Concussion Injury Management IPE experience was to provide students with an opportunity to work together, learn each other’s roles and responsibilities, and collaborate to achieve a common goal.
 The activity focused on students from each program working together on a concussion case study in order to gain experience with the core principles of IPE using Response to Intervention (RTI).